elixir-lang/elixir/README.md

 Elixir is a programming language built on top of Erlang.
 As Erlang, it is a functional language with strict evaluation, single assignment and dynamic typing built to support distributed, fault-tolerant, non-stop applications with hot swapping.
 Elixir allows you to invoke Erlang modules without a need to convert data types, therefore there is no hit in performance when invoking existing Erlang code.

-The main difference between Elixir and Erlang is syntax and object orientation.
-Elixir provides a very simple Object Model based on prototype languages with most of its syntax inspired by Ruby.
+The main difference between Elixir and Erlang is its syntax inspired by Ruby and method dispatching based on modules.

 # Usage